 Benefits of Hong Kong company registration

-- Readymade companies are permitted in Hong Kong, allowing businesses to commence operations without having to wait for completion the company formation process.
-Buy a Hong Kong shelf company that already has a bank account with one of our turnkey solutions.
+- Ready-made companies are also permitted in Hong Kong, so our Clients can commence operations without having to wait for company setup and bank account opening procedures to be completed.
+Buy a Hong Kong shelf company that already has a bank account with one of our turnkey solutions;

-- A Hong Kong company is legally tax exempt if it has no local base or Hong Kong-derived income.
+- A Hong Kong company is legally tax exempt if it has no operations in Hong Kong.
 This legitimate tax advantage makes the city attractive to entrepreneurs and established businesses;

 - Setting up a Hong Kong offshore company is an excellent way to boost global profits as there is no withholding tax, sales tax, VAT, import and export tax or capital gains tax;

 - Obtaining bank credit is relatively simple in Hong Kong.
-Consequently, the city is ranked as 19th best place in the world to obtain credit for business;
+Consequently, the city is ranked as 37th best jurisdiction in the world for securing business credit;

 - Along with Singapore, Hong Kong is the leading financial centre in Asia.
 The city’s International Financial Centre hosts many global financial firms, insurance companies, banks and asset management firms;